cunla/fakeredis-py/README.md

 ```

 Because this module is attempting to provide the same interface as `redis-py`,
-the python bindings to redis, a reasonable way to test this to to take each
+the python bindings to redis, a reasonable way to test this to take each
 unittest and run it against a real redis server. fakeredis and the real redis
 server should give the same result.
 To run tests against a real redis instance
 instead::